 One of these elements is the Best for Viewer, which allows YouTube to determine which of your video is best to present to the viewer in relation to their browsing history and interests.

-By clicking into the Best for Viewer section you can see the top performing videos that YouTube suggested to your viewers.
-Does it align with what you think are your best videos?
+By clicking into the Best for Viewer section you can see the top-performing videos that YouTube suggested to your viewers.
+Does it align with what you think is your best video?

 How to Use The End Screens Report

 The End Screens report is great for letting you know which of your existing content the audience is interested in seeing after they finished watching one of your videos.
 As you learn more about your viewers and accumulate more videos, with the help of the End Screens report, you can determine which videos to use to increase Views and Watch Time.